-- (a) Where the Leader has a conflict of interest in exercising a Cabinet function, this should be dealt with in accordance with the principles of the Council's Member Code of Conduct in Part 5 of this Constitution.
-If a dispensation is not granted, the matter should be referred to a meeting of the Cabinet as a whole, or where appropriate, another body in accordance with joint working arrangements. - (b) If every Member of the Cabinet has a conflict of interest in exercising a Cabinet function, this should be dealt with in accordance with the Council's Member Code of Conduct in Part 5 of this Constitution.
-If a dispensation is not granted, the matter should be referred in accordance with paragraph 2.1 (d) (e) and (f) above. - (c) If the exercise of a Cabinet function has been delegated to a Committee of the Cabinet, an individual Cabinet Member, a Ward Member or an Officer, and should a conflict of interest arise, then the function will be exercised in the first instance by the person or body by whom the delegation was made to the person with the conflict, and otherwise as set out in the Council's Member Code of Conduct in Part 5 of this Constitution.
+- (a) Where the Leader has a conflict of interest in exercising an Executive function, this should be dealt with in accordance with the principles of the Council's Member Code of Conduct in Part 5 of this Constitution.
+If a dispensation is not granted, the matter should be referred to a meeting of the Cabinet as a whole, or where appropriate, another body in accordance with joint working arrangements. - (b) If every Cabinet Member has a conflict of interest in exercising an Executive function, this should be dealt with in accordance with the Council's Member Code of Conduct in Part 5 of this Constitution.
+If a dispensation is not granted, the matter should be referred in accordance with paragraph 2.1 (d) (e) and (f) above. - (c) If the exercise of an Executive function has been delegated to a Cabinet committee, an individual Cabinet Member, a Ward Member or an Officer, and should a conflict of interest arise, then the function will be exercised in the first instance by the person or body by whom the delegation was made to the person with the conflict, and otherwise as set out in the Council's Member Code of Conduct in Part 5 of this Constitution.